Egg Rock: Egg Rock and the three rivers in Concord's history and culture

 And the moss grown Manse in the orchard land.[...]

+A carved monument to George Bradford Bartlett, similar to the Egg Rock inscription, was installed in 1986 on the right bank of the Assabet River about 200 meters upstream of Egg Rock.

 The natural beauty of the rivers around Egg Rock has been extolled by several of America's most well-known authors.
 Of the stretch of the Assabet River immediately upstream of Egg Rock, Nathaniel Hawthorne wrote:

 A more lovely stream than the Assabet for a mile above its junction with the Concord has never flowed on earth—nowhere, indeed, except to lave the interior regions of a poet's imagination....
 It comes flowing softly through the midmost privacy and deepest heart of a wood which whispers it to be quiet; while the stream whispers back again from its sedgy borders, as if river and wood were hushing one another to sleep.
 Yes, the river sleeps along its course and dreams of the sky and the clustering foliage.

 Hawthorne also mentioned Egg Rock in his short story, "The Village Uncle".

 Beginning in the 1870s, many Concord area residents participated in social events on the rivers around Egg Rock.
 Egg Rock itself was a much-enjoyed location for holiday picnics and breakfasts in the summer.
 During that period, a “Carnival of Boats” was organized, with as many as 8000 participants and spectators, by one account.
 The boats gathered around Egg Rock and floated down the Concord River, many bearing Chinese-style lanterns and elaborate decorations similar to parade floats.